 First and foremost always try to use a person's or people's specific nation, First Nation or community.
 For example, "She is an Inuk from Cambridge Bay", or "He is Gitxsan from Kispiox", or "They are Annishnabe from the Sagkeeng First Nation."

 First Nation – There are over 630 distinct First Nations in Canada.
-The term came into effect in the '70s to replace the word Indian which is considered a derogatory word.
-It refers to both status and non-status people.
+The term came into effect in the '70s to replace the word Indian, which is now considered a derogatory word by many.
+It refers to both status and non-status Indians.
 It is also interchangeable with the word "band" or "community" in some instances.
+More recently the term has shifted to indicate those who identify with recognized reserve or band communities.

 Inuit – Indigenous people originating from Northern Canada in Nunavut, the Northwest Territories, Northern Quebec and Northern Labrador.
 The word means "people" in Inuktitut.
 The singular of Inuit is Inuk.